pagkly/Zed/Investopedia3/Zoning Definition.md

 Zoning laws can also regulate the details of construction in specific neighborhoods.
 For example, zoning can limit the maximum height of buildings in a given area regardless of the type of construction allowed.
 High-rise residences or offices could be banned on particular parcels through zoning regardless of whether the buildings otherwise comply with the laws.

-The presence of zoning restrictions can influence prices when purchasing a piece of property.
-[Real estate](https://www.investopedia.com/terms/r/realtor-property-resource-rpr.asp) might sell at a premium based on how many limits were put in place by the municipality.
+The presence of zoning restrictions can influence prices when purchasing a piece of property. [[Real estate]](https://www.investopedia.com/terms/r/realtor-property-resource-rpr.asp) might sell at a premium based on how many limits were put in place by the municipality.

-In 1926, the Supreme Court ruled that properly drawn [zoning ordinances](https://www.investopedia.com/terms/z/zoning-ordinance.asp) were a valid exercise of the states' governing power.
+In 1926, the Supreme Court ruled that properly drawn [[zoning ordinances]](https://www.investopedia.com/terms/z/zoning-ordinance.asp) were a valid exercise of the states' governing power.
 Zoning became constitutional by the U.S. Supreme Court as a result of the case Village of Euclid v.
 Ambler Realty Co., 272 U.S. 365, 395 (1926).

 ## Economic Theory of Zoning

-According to Nobel Prize-winning economist Ronald Coase's [Theorem](https://www.investopedia.com/terms/c/coase-theorem.asp), in the absence of [transaction costs](https://www.investopedia.com/terms/t/transactioncosts.asp), questions and disputes over land use and development could be solved optimally without government regulation.
+According to Nobel Prize-winning economist Ronald Coase's [[Theorem]](https://www.investopedia.com/terms/c/coase-theorem.asp), in the absence of [[transaction costs]](https://www.investopedia.com/terms/t/transactioncosts.asp), questions and disputes over land use and development could be solved optimally without government regulation.
 Under the assumptions of Coase's Theorem, how a given piece of land should be used and what type of activities should be permitted could simply be negotiated amongst the parties involved to achieve an economically efficient outcome.

 Coase's Theorem illustrates why, in the real world where transaction costs do occur and frictionless bargaining between stakeholders is unlikely, land use regulations such as zoning and other government-imposed solutions are the norm.